Effective Date: May 1, 2015

 Please note that California businesses are only required to respond to a customer request once during the course of any calendar year.

-U.S. Cellular takes reasonable measures to assure that the Confidential Personal Information we use about you is accurate, complete, and up-to-date.
+U.S. Cellular takes reasonable measures to assure that the Confidential Personal Information it uses about you is accurate, complete, and up-to-date.
 We make good faith efforts to provide you with access to your Confidential Personal Information either to correct this data if it is inaccurate or to delete such data at your request if it is not otherwise required to be retained by law or for legitimate business purposes.

 U.S. Cellular provides account owners with the ability to authorize individuals ("Authorized Contacts") to make inquiries about or changes to their Confidential Personal Information.
 Account owners may add or remove an Authorized Contact from their account at any time.
 An Authorized Contact may not change the Confidential Personal Information of the account owner.